AlexBHarley/deepstream.io-website/src/tutorials/integrations/other-heroku/readme.md

 __NOTE__

-If you want to access a Heroku app from an external network you need to use port **80**, because all connections will be automatically redirecteed to the internal port of the environment variable.
+If you want to access a Heroku app from an external network you need to use port **80**, because all connections will be automatically redirected to the internal port of the environment variable.

 ## Create a git repository

 Deployment with Heroku is based on git repositories.
-So you need to inizialize the current directory as a git repository via `git init`.
+So you need to initialize the current directory as a git repository via `git init`.

-Then you need to ignore the *node_modules* by adding this line to a _.gitignore_ file:
+Don't forget to add your *node_modules* folder to your _.gitignore_ file by adding this line:

 ```
 node_modules
 ```

-Now you need to commit all other files in the current directory:
+Next up we'll commit all other files in the current directory:

 ```shell
 git commit -a -m "init commit"